zhengchang907/arm-oraclelinux-wls/dynamic-cluster/dbTemplate.md

-# Apply Database Template to WebLogic Server with Admin Server Instance
+# Apply Database Template to {{ site.data.var.wlsFullBrandName }}

-This article introduces how to apply database template with az cli to an existing WebLogic Server.
+This page documents how to configure an existing deployment of {{ site.data.var.wlsFullBrandName }} with an existing Azure database using Azure CLI.

 ## Prerequisites